yergin/qt-cmake-vscode/README.md

 Qt + CMake cross-platform app template for VSCode
 =================================================

 This is intended as a template for developing distributable cross-platform Qt apps under LGPL in VSCode rather than using QtCreator.
-Supported platforms for deployment are macOS 10.15+ and Windows 10 and above.
+Supported platforms for deployment are Windows 10 and above and macOS 10.15+.
+Included is a script for code signing and notarization for macOS deploymemt.
 Linux deployment is not currently supported.

 A word of warning
 -----------------